joswinc/Modified-RSA-using-Diffie-Hellman/README.md

 # Modified-RSA-using-Diffie-Hellman

-Demostrates a modified public key encryption technique to encrypt messages between sever and client.
+Demonstrates a modified public key encryption technique to encrypt messages between sever and client.